genestack/sdk/docs/source/getting_started.rst

 Connection via arguments
 ------------------------

-Preferred way to get connection via helper function.
-First thing you need to setup users. get_connection use Argparse module to get your credentials from config file.
-By default it uses credentials of default user.
+Preferred way to get connection via helper function: :py:func:`~genestack.get_connection`.
+It uses command line arguments parsed by :py:class:`argparse.ArgumentParser` to find your credentials in config.
+If not argument specified it uses credentials of default user.
 You can specify other user by adding ``-u <alias>`` to command line argument.

 **Get connection**::